-- Medications, such as Loperamide (Immodium), slow the passage of food through the colon and can improve continence.
+- Medications, such as Loperamide (Imodium), slow the passage of food through the colon and can improve continence.

 Pelvic Floor Physical Therapy

-Physical Therapy is one of the best ways to manage anal incontinence.
+Physical therapy is one of the best ways to manage anal incontinence.
 Women can work with specialized physical therapists to learn how to improve their anal sphincter and pelvic floor muscle function.
-Some women need to learn exercises to strengthen their muscle, and others need exercises to stretch or lengthen their muscles.
+Some women need to learn exercises to strengthen their muscles, and others need exercises to stretch or lengthen their muscles.
 Techniques such as biofeedback and electrical stimulation can be helpful as well.

 Sacral Neuromodulation or InterStim™

 Sacral neuromodulation is indicated for treatment of urinary retention, overactive bladder, urgency urinary incontinence, and urgency frequency, as well as anal incontinence or accidental bowel leakage.
-This therapy utilizes an innovative and implantable neurostimulator about the size of a stop watch.
-This device sends mild electrical signals to a nerve located just above the tail bone.
-This nerve is one of the sacral nerves which activate or inhibit muscles and pelvic organs that contribute to urinary and bowel control and as well as provide signals to the brain about these organs.
+This therapy utilizes an innovative and implantable neurostimulator about the size of a stopwatch.
+This device sends mild electrical signals to a nerve located just above the tailbone.
+This nerve is one of the sacral nerves that activate or inhibit muscles and pelvic organs that contribute to urinary and bowel control, as well as provide signals to the brain about these organs.

 Learn more about Sacral Neuromodulation here.